 Developing local leadership was a strong point in Sherrod’s leadership and was an important element in SNCC’s organizational model.
 Rather than the SNCC or some other organization fighting for the “helpless” black community, the community organized itself with SNCC leaders facilitating that organization.

-In 1966, SNCC changed direction – electing Stokely Carmichael as chairman, embracing the philosophy of black power, and expelling white members.
-Sherrod left the organization and in 1967 received his Doctor of Divinity degree from Union Theological Seminary in New York City, New York.
-He returned to Albany, formed the Southwest Georgia Independent Voters Project, and began the agricultural cooperative New Communities Inc. In 1976, Sherrod was elected to the Albany City Council, serving until 1990.
+In 1966, SNCC changed direction, electing Stokely Carmichael as chairman, embracing the philosophy of black power, and expelling white members.
+Sherrod left the organization.
+He returned to Albany, formed the Southwest Georgia Independent Voters Project, and began the agricultural collective New Communities Inc. In 1976, Sherrod was elected to the Albany City Council, serving until 1990.
 In 1996, he ran unsuccessfully for Georgia State Senate, his last attempt at political office.
-Sherrod continues to live in Albany.

 Charles Sherrod passed away on October 11, 2022 at his home in Albany, Georgia.
 He is survived by his wife, Shirley; his daughter Russia and son Kenyatta; three brothers and one sister; and five grandchildren.
 He was 85 years old.